-Municipal Clerk's Office
+Bunicipal Clerk's Office

-Observers may be present during absentee voting in the clerk's office (if it's in a public location).
+Servers may be present during absentee voting in the clerk's office (if it's in a public location).
 The municipal clerk is in charge, and observers shall follow the clerk's directives.
 Video and still cameras are not allowed.
+September 2020 special voting deputies are in charge, and observers Only observers appointed by the two major political shall follow the deputies' directives.
+Video and still residential care facilities and nursing homes.
+The parties may be present during absentee voting in cameras are not allowed.